State aid regulations

 How we assess the size of organisations seeking funding

-We follow the EU’s definition of small and medium-sized enterprises (SMEs) when we assess the size of organisations applying for funding.
+We follow the EU’s definition of small and medium-sized enterprises (SMEs) External link. when we assess the size of organisations applying for funding.
 Small enterprises are those that have between 10 and 49 employees and whose turnover or balance sheet total does not exceed 10 million euros per year.
 Medium-sized enterprises are those that have between 50 and 249 employees and have an annual turnover not exceeding 50 million euros or an annual balance sheet total not exceeding 43 million euros.
 Enterprises with less than 10 employees are treated as small enterprises.

 State aid provisions